danchoi/soywiki/README.markdown

 # SoyWiki

 SoyWiki turns Vim into a powerful, lean, and fast wiki.
-It's got all the protein of a more conventional wiki, but a lot less of the fat and cholesterol.
+It's got all the protein of a more conventional wiki, but less fat.

 A quick overview of its characteristics and features: